Can You Buy French Real Estate with Cryptocurrency?

 Payment in lieu” means that a buyer and a seller agree to settle an obligation in Euros by other means, for example, by the delivery of cryptocurrencies.

-The use of a payment in lieu of payment by the delivery of cryptocurrencies would require, first, that the deed of sale of the property provides for payment of the price in Euros; then, secondly, that a payment in lieu deed be drawn up, which would provide for the delivery of cryptocurrencies in lieu of the price in Euros.
+The use of a payment in lieu of payment by the delivery of cryptocurrencies would require, first, that the deed of sale of the property provides for payment of the price in Euros; then, secondly, that a payment in lieu deed be drawn up, which would provide for the delivery of cryptocurrencies in lieu of the price in euros.

 Exchange